enzo-project/enzo-dev/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots as attachments to help explain your problem.

 **Version information (please complete the following information):**
  - OS: [e.g. macOS, Ubuntu]
  - Compiler version:
  - Other libraries (if applicable):

-Please upload your machine file, e.g. `Make.mach.linux-gnu` somewhere accessible and provide a link below.
+Please upload your machine file, e.g. `Make.mach.linux-gnu`, as an attachment.

 **Additional context**
 Add any other context about the problem here.